hymnis/dsul-python/README.md

 pip install dist/dsul-<version>-py3-none-any.whl
 ```

 ## Configuration

-Both daemon and client use the same configuration file, `dsul.cfg`.
-This is a simple ini style configuration that contains the different colors, modes and brightness limits.
-It can also be used to define default settings for serial and IPC communication (these can be overridden using the command line arguments).
+Both daemon and client calls the same method to get configuration settings.
+All settings have a default fallback but if a file named `.dsul.cfg` exists in the users home directory, it will be read and used.
+This is a simple ini style configuration that contains the different colors, modes and com port etc. Some of the settings can be overridden by arguments (as settings are read before the application arguments).

-If daemon and client are run on different machines, make sure the use the same definitions and limits for colors, brightness and modes.

 ## Daemon
 This part handles communication with the hardware (serial connection) and allows clients to send commands (via IPC connection).

 As module: `python -m dsul.daemon [arguments]`
 As package: `dsul-daemon [arguments]`